fbpx

 Rabies is becoming more common in wildlife along the Front Range, putting humans and animals at risk for this deadly disease.
 In Colorado, most rabies is found in skunks and bats.
 Raccoons, foxes and coyotes can also be carriers for rabies.

-What is Rabies?
+What is rabies?

 Rabies is a disease caused by a virus that attacks the nervous system.
 It is usually transmitted to people and animals by a bite from an infected animal that has rabies in its saliva.

-Who can get Rabies?
+Who can get rabies?

 • Humans can contract the rabies virus if exposed to an infected animal.